ahmedelkhyary/IOS-pre-production-pipeline/README.md

 # IOS Pre Production Pipeline
-IOS pipeline for CI process to upload your application to testflight
+This pipeline automates the Continuous Integration (CI) process for building and deploying iOS application to TestFlight using Azure DevOps.

 # Build and Deployment Requirements